Aziz Ansari

 Aziz Ismail Ansari (/ɑːnˈsɑri/ ahn-SAR-ee; born February 23, 1983) is an American actor, comedian, and filmmaker.
-He played Tom Haverford on the NBC series Parks and Recreation (2009–2015) and created and starred in the Netflix series Master of None (2015–2021) for which he won several acting and writing awards, including two Emmys and a Golden Globe, which was the first award received by an Asian American actor for acting on television.
+He played Tom Haverford on the NBC series Parks and Recreation (2009–2015) and created and starred in the Netflix series Master of None (2015–2021), for which he won several acting and writing awards, including two Emmys and a Golden Globe, which was the first award received by an Asian American actor for acting on television.

 Ansari began performing comedy in New York City, while a student at NYU Stern in 2000.
 He later co-created and starred in the MTV sketch comedy show Human Giant, after which he had acting roles in a number of feature films.
 From 2009 to 2015, Ansari played Tom Haverford in the NBC sitcom Parks and Recreation.
 In 2015, Ansari co-created, and starred in the first two seasons of Netflix's critically acclaimed series Master of None, for which he also served as a writer and director.

 As a stand-up comedian, Ansari released his first comedy special, Intimate Moments for a Sensual Evening, in January 2010 on Comedy Central Records.
 He continues to perform stand-up on tour and on Netflix.
 His first book, Modern Romance: An Investigation, was released in June 2015.
-He was included in the Time 100 list of most influential people in 2016.
 In July 2019, Ansari released his fifth comedy special Aziz Ansari: Right Now, which was nominated for a Grammy Award for Best Comedy Album.
 In 2021, Netflix released Master of None Presents: Moments in Love, which Ansari wrote and directed.
 The following year he released his comedy special Aziz Ansari: Nightclub Comedian on Netflix.

-Early life
+Early life and education

-Aziz Ansari was born in Columbia, South Carolina to Indian immigrants from the state of Tamil Nadu.
-His parents are Tamil Muslims, though Ansari himself is non-religious.
-He has a younger brother, Aniz Adam Ansari, who is seven years his junior.
+Aziz Ismail Ansari was born in Columbia, South Carolina, United States, to Muslim Tamil immigrants.
+Ansari was raised Muslim but has claimed to be non-religious.
+His mother, Fatima, is an obstetrician and gynecologist and his father, Shoukath, is a gastroenterologist.

 His younger sister, Nafeez, died in childhood from Hurler syndrome.
+Ansari has a younger brother, Aniz Adam Ansari, who is seven years his junior.
+Aniz is also a writer, and co-wrote an episode of Master of None with his brother.

+Ansari grew up in Bennettsville.
 As a child, he skipped the first and second grade in elementary school.
-Aniz is also a writer, and co-wrote an episode of Master of None with his brother.
-Ansari grew up in Bennettsville, South Carolina where he attended Marlboro Academy as well as the South Carolina Governor's School for Science and Mathematics.
+He attended Marlboro Academy and the South Carolina Governor's School for Science and Mathematics in Hartsville.

 He graduated from the New York University Stern School of Business in 2004, with a Bachelor of Business degree in marketing.
-His mother, Fatima, is an obstetrician and gynecologist and his father, Shoukath, is a gastroenterologist.
-Both of his parents appeared in the first two seasons of Master of None.
+While at NYU Stern, Ansari spent a semester in London, England, where he was roommates with future New York State Assemblyman Micah Lasher.